agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

 {% capture file_dir %}/files/jupyter-library/{% endcapture %}

 I often have data where each row describes an event.
 The data might describe [a word that my son spoke for the first time][sons_language], or [a collision that happened in California][collision], or [the finishing place of a rider in the Tour de France][2020_tour].
-Some questions I always want to answer with the data are:
+A question I always want to answer with the data is: _What does the distribution of these events look like in time?_

 [sons_language]: {% post_url 2020-02-10-my_sons_language_development_comparison %}#development
 [collision]: {% post_url 2019-02-20-switrs_bicycle_crashes_by_date %}#crashes-per-week
 [2020_tour]: {% post_url 2020-10-16-2020_tour_de_france_plot %}#the-race-for-yellow

-- What does the distribution of these events look like in time?
-- Are there more of events of Type A or Type B?

-Plotting the data as a time series is the best way to answer these questions, but I never remember how to pivot the table, aggregate the events by type, and resample to the right frequency.
+Plotting the data as a time series is the best way to answer this question, but I never remember how to pivot the table, aggregate the events by type, and resample to the right frequency.
 So I made the [**Time Series Plotting Notebook**][plotting_nb] to remember for me.